People's Will Army: Organizational structure

-По сведениям представителей АВН, к октябрю 2010 года организация имела отделения в 56 субъектах России.

 The Army of the People's Will was a militarized organization in name only, its methods of work were peaceful propaganda and agitation within the framework of the current legislation.
 However, according to the participants, the names "Army" (for the movement) and "fighters" (for the participants in the movement) served as an important disciplining factor, and also emphasized the difference between AVN and traditional parties.
 The AVN could include members of any other organization adhering to any ideology: the criterion for participation was only the recognition of the AVN's goal and assistance in achieving it.
 The politician who supported the proposed AVN law was Oleg Shenin, a former member of the Politburo of the CPSU, who headed one of the political organizations in Russia called the CPSU.

 AVN was not registered with the Russian justice authorities, therefore it did not enjoy the rights of a legal entity.
 Certain members of the movement (soldiers of the Army) considered it useful to personally participate in the elections in order to promote the draft AVN Law both during the elections and, if successful, directly in the authorities.
 Since 2010, the movement has participated in the work of the new political party "Russian United Labour Front".

 Among the allies of the organization was the public movement Para Bellum, one of the organizers of which is Vladimir Kvachkov.